 While you can use either type of card to make a purchase, when you pay with a debit card, you’re using the card to access money that’s in your account.
 The money is usually withdrawn immediately, with no bill to pay later.
 While not incurring debt can be great for your financial progress, your activity isn’t reported to the credit bureaus, and may not help your credit history.

 When you choose to cover the purchase with a credit card, you have to pay back the credit card issuer at a later time — with interest.
-Since credit and interest are involved, your debt is then reported to the credit bureaus, which help you build up your credit history.
+Since credit and interest are involved, your debt is then reported to the credit bureaus, which can help you build up your credit history.

 Credit cards also have a credit limit — the maximum your balance can reach before the issuer can start to decline transactions.
 The limit on your debit card may depend on how much money you have in your account.